Security Architecture

 • Account Recovery: Secure backup keys that you control

-Due to our zero-knowledge architecture, if you lose both your password and backup keys, your notes cannot be recovered.
+Due to our zero-knowledge architecture, if you forget your master password, your notes cannot be recovered.
 Not even our team can decrypt your data.
-Please store your backup keys securely.
+Your master password is the only key to your encrypted notes - store it securely.

 Privacy by Design